 Ben Cary, Chief Financial Officer

-Ben serves as Chief Financial Officer for Isolation Network, Inc. Prior to joining Isolation Network, he was a Managing Director with Broadway Advisors, LLC, a boutique management consulting firm focused solely on advising and assisting financially and operationally troubled companies.
+Ben serves as Chief Financial Officer for Test Isolation Website Prior to joining Isolation Network, he was a Managing Director with Broadway Advisors, LLC, a boutique management consulting firm focused solely on advising and assisting financially and operationally troubled companies.
 Before this role, Ben was a director with Prometheus Partners, a private equity fund established to invest in growth companies within fragmented industry sectors undergoing consolidation.

 Ben has over 20 years of experience in financial management, including roles with Trinity Capital, Broadview International, Goldman Sachs, Metromedia International and Coopers & Lybrand.
 He earned an MBA with distinction from Harvard Business School and a BS in Accounting from the University of Southern California.
 He is a Certified Insolvency and Restructuring Advisor (CIRA), Certified Public Accountant (CPA) and held Series 7 & 63 certifications.

 Board of Directors

 At the age of 20, in 1979, Jay Boberg co-founded one of the most prominent independent music labels of the 1980s, I.R.S.
 Records.
 Jay has created significant value for each of the companies he has led.
 Driven by such signings as R.E.M., Oingo Boingo, the Go-Gos, English Beat and Fine Young Cannibals, I.R.S. attained more than $500 million global sales before being acquired by Thorn/EMI in 1993.